saraknp88/tdtest/README.md

 Prerequisites:
     1. basic knowledge of Treasure Data

     2. A database, table and some database

      4.basic query scripting

      3.python 3.3+

+Run the code:
+      1. clone the code: git clone https://github.com/saraknp88/tdtest.git 2.Open terminal and change directory to the python package 3.to run the code in terminal-->.     python tdmainprogram.py 4.answer the prompted question in the command line(terminal) to customize generated query in treasure data based on the data you entered.

 Example:
    1. Import required packages and Initialize connection to treasuredata using your apikey.